 If there is oversubscription within year groups' reception to year 5 the academy will maintain a waiting list.
-Waiting lists will be maintained until the last day of the summer half term (i.e. May 2022) for reception year to year 5.
-Waiting lists will not be maintained for year 6.
+Waiting lists will be maintained until the last day of the summer half term (i.e. May 2023) for reception year to year 6.
 Inclusion in a school's waiting list does not mean that a place will eventually become available.